kubermatic/docs/content/kubecarrier/master/tutorials_howtos/api_usage/service_clusters.md

 ## Add a ServiceCluster

-To begin, we have to upload our Kubeconfig as a `Secret` into our Account Namespace.
+To add a new Service Cluster, we first have to upload its Kubeconfig as a `Secret` into our Account Namespace.

 ```bash
 $ kubectl create secret generic eu-west-1-kubeconfig \